A secluded volcanic location with a protected private giant tortoises reserve

 Pikaia Lodge Property

-are located 450 meters above sea level in the transition zone between the sunny, arid savanna and the lush tropical mist forest of the volcanic highlands.
-Given its unique location, the Lodge has a special microclimate: warm and sunny with fresh breezes for most of the year, and therefore, mosquito free!
+Located 450 meters above sea level in the transition zone between the sunny, arid savanna and the lush tropical mist forest of the volcanic highlands.
+Given its unique location, the Lodge has a special microclimate: warm and sunny with fresh breezes for most of the year.

 Only 3% of the entire Galapagos land mass is private land for the use of farms and towns, while 97% is National Park area, protected from development.